Knowledge Distillation with Deep Supervision: The Proposed Method

 Given an input image $x$ with the one-hot label $y\in \mathbb{R}^{K}$, the logit output of the teacher/student model is denoted as $z_{T}/z_{S}\in \mathbb{R}^{K}$.
 We attach auxiliary classifiers for the $1$-th to $(L-1)$-th of the total $L$ student layers, such that these shallow student layers can learn predictions from the teacher model.
 The overview of our proposed method is shown in Figure~\ref{fig:overview}.

-Since shallow layers only contain fine-level features but lack of coarse-level features, they are not suitable to be directly used with a fully-connected layer for the final prediction \cite{Huang2018Multi}.
-Additional convolutional layers are generally needed to obtain such coarse-level features.
-For simplicity and broad applicability, we design the architecture of each auxiliary classifier to be the one that helps the corresponding shallow layer same as the main branch.
 All classifiers in the student model are denoted as $C=\{c_l\}^{L}_{l=1}$, where $c_L$ is the original classifier in the last layer and the others are the newly added auxiliary classifiers in shallow layers.
 Note that these auxiliary classifiers will not increase the inference burden, since they are only utilized in the training period.